OurDigitalWorld/imgworks/README.md

 but vary slightly depending on whether a query is being processed (_img_ and _json_).
 The _cut_ action uses _x_ and _y_ parameters for specifying the starting coordinates of the rectangle that will be extracted.
-This leads to URLs that look like this (the search query here is _town_):
+This leads to URLs that look like this:

 * _img_ - http://mysite.org/ImgWorks/imghl/img/ink/newspapers/bmerchant/03_1871/BM-1871-03-24-03/600/400/town
 * _json_ - http://mysite.org/ImgWorks/imghl/json/ink/newspapers/bmerchant/03_1871/BM-1871-03-24-03/600/400/town